Two Weeks In Crete: How To Visit East and West Crete in 14 days – The Full Itinerary

 Seitan Limania is not the easiest beach to get to though.
 But for those adventurous souls who are up for the challenge, you can find out how to get to Seitan Limania beach here.

-Otherwise, take this private boat tour from Chania To Seitan Limania beach and enjoy the journey as much as the destination.
+Otherwise, take this private boat tour from Chania to Seitan Limania beach and enjoy the journey as much as the destination.

 Visit Chania